lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 overly complex and ambiguous.
 Additionally, the plugin utilizes a modal (blocking) progress dialog while communicating with the device.
 This ensures files can't be modified during an upload and that no more than one action happens at once.

-Supporting more than one connected device at a time would require a complete rewrite and only offer diminishing results due to the modal nature of the dialog.
+Supporting more than one connected device at a time would require a complete rewrite and only offer diminishing returns due to the modal nature of the dialog.

 If you need to work with multiple devices simultaneously, you can either create a separate project for each device and